How PSD2 for Marketplaces Can Leverage EU Regulatory Changes for Growth

 Even though the platform served as an intermediary, the economic liabilities of such transactions do not rest on the marketplace’s shoulders.
-Instead, the vendor bears the contractual obligations of fulfilling the sale.
+Instead, the vendor bears the contractual obligation of fulfilling the sale.

-Most European payments law interpretations see such services as a regulated activity that requires the marketplace to secure a payments license.
-And the “commercial agent” exemption under PSD1 gave marketplaces the ability to bypass such strenuous regulations.
-All that has now changed with the passage of the PSD2.
+Most European payment law interpretations see such services as a regulated activity that requires the marketplace to secure a payments license.
+And the “commercial agent” exemption under PSD 1 gave marketplaces the ability to bypass such strenuous regulations.
+All that has now changed with the passage of PSD 2.

-That is to say, the only way for marketplaces that are intermediate between sellers and buyers to avoid licensing and regulatory obligations is to refrain from possessing or controlling transaction funds.
-And, instead, employ a licensed 3rd party payment service provider to meet that need.
+That is to say, for PSD2 compliance, the only way for marketplaces that are intermediate between sellers and buyers to avoid licensing and regulatory obligations is to refrain from possessing or controlling transaction funds.
+And, instead, employ a PSD agent - a licensed third-party payment service provider - to meet that need.

 The new Payment Services Directive redefined the commercial agent exemption to consist of “payment transactions from the payer to the payee through a commercial agent authorized via an agreement to negotiate or conclude the sale or purchase of goods or services on behalf of only the payer or only the payee.”

-For starters, it’s worth noting that the process of acquiring the payment processing license invoked under PSD2 is quite daunting.
+For starters, it’s worth noting that the process of acquiring the payment processing license invoked under PSD2 regulation in the UK, is quite daunting.
 And it’s costly too - which makes that option unfavourable for the majority of marketplaces.

 Unsurprisingly, it’s not only the time and resources required to apply for a direct license that’s the hurdle.
-Most marketplace platforms acknowledge that the advantage of choosing a 3rd party payment partner to take care of the regulatory burden and associated overhead far outweighs the need for in-house payment handling.
+Most marketplace platforms acknowledge that the advantage of choosing a third-party payment partner to take care of the regulatory burden and associated overhead far outweighs the need for in-house payment handling.